iwilfried/flutter_animations_workshop/intro/instructions.md

 ## Goals

 In this workshop, you'll learn how to transform a simple `AppBar` into the...

+Line 14: deletes the banner
 A one-line description used by the device to identify the app for the user.

+Line 15: default scaffold container

 <details>
   <summary>Click to see the final animation!</summary>